Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

     (0 2 5 0 3 1 8 0 3 1 1 9 2 4 0 2 9 3 0 1 9 8)

 {{< alert title="Note" >}}Common Lisp provides two functions to define variables `defparameter` and `defvar`.
-LISP-STAT's `def` uses `defvar` under the covers and provides a more convenient interface for working with statistical variables.
-Statistical functions will work with variables defined with any of these{{< /alert >}}
+Variables defined with `defparameter` can be modified without a warning.
+If you attempt to modify a variable defined with `defvar` a warning will be issued and you will have to confirm the change. {{< /alert >}}

 We can now easily compute various numerical descriptive statistics for this data set: